starTrack-funpro/starTrack-be/README.md

 Run `cabal run` at the root of the project to start the server.
 The server will run at port `8000`.
 You can send a GET request to `localhost:8000/hello` to check the server.

 ### Database Seeder
-- The `startrack.sql` includes SQL queries to add 20 series to the database.
+- The `startrack.sql` contains SQL queries to create the database and add 20 series to the database.
 - The `startrack.sql` includes an SQL query to add an admin account with username `admin` and password `admin`.
 This account can be used to login as admin on the web.